linuxct/descendant.github.io/_posts/2019-01-14-wearealive.md

 ## We're more than alive.

-Since you may have noticed that no release happened from Descendant OneDotFive [link inside words] and that a lot of you wondered if we went dead or what, here I'm writing this couple of lines.
+Since you may have noticed that no release happened from Descendant OneDotFive and that a lot of you wondered if we went dead or what, here I'm writing this couple of lines.

 We're more than alive, but we needed to regroup ideas, priorities and whatsoever.